Chapter Six: The Starry Void

 Yali’s face fell with dismay.

 I stomped towards her.
-“You think you can string me along, acting like you're such a caring person, like you're going to make everything right, and then when I'm stuck on a rock with you, you clam up on me?!”
-I swung my arm for emphasis, but it went farther than I intended, and my hand smacked into the table, bumping the clay pot Yali had made earlier.
+“You think you can string me along, acting like you’re such a caring person, like you’re going to make everything right, and then when I’m stuck on a rock with you, you clam up on me?!”
+I swung my arm for emphasis, harder than I meant to.
+My hand slammed down on the table, bumping the clay pot Yali had made earlier.
 It wobbled and almost fell over.

 “Controlling Game,” said Yali tensely.

 I was momentarily stopped in my tracks.
 “What?
 You think this is the Blood God?!
 This is me!
 Don’t you get it?!
 Maybe you’re fine being all alone all the time, you don’t understand how much it hurts when you just shut me out like this!”
 Yali didn’t respond.
 I shoved my face right in front of hers.
 “What, you don’t have anything to say?
 Come on, say something!”

 That’s when I noticed the look on her face.
 It was subtle, but I’d seen her face a lot lately, and the difference was unmistakable.
 Her eyes were slightly widened, frozen, staring at my clenched fists.
 The muscles around her mouth were tight.

 Something knotted up in my stomach, like maybe I’d gone too far.
 But I couldn’t just leave it like this!
 I took half a step back and said, “Hey, uh, you’ve gotta work with me here, alright?
 Just, uh –” She still had that frozen look.
 I stepped back further.
 “Come on, you know I’m not going to hurt you!
 You can stop looking like that!”
 I held up my hands placatingly.
 “Look, I’m going to leave now, okay?
 Then you won’t have to talk to me or anything.
 So that’s good, right?!”